MjxSjx/Portfolio/Case Study 1 - bike-share analysis/SQL Results/README.md

 <em> A float in Computer Science is a data type composed of a number that is not an integer, because it includes a fraction represented in decimal format.

- However it is also subject to something called "Floating impercision" which leads to "Integer Overflow" aka after a certain decimal place the computer does its best to replicate the actual numbers but because a float is stored as 32 bits aka 4 bytes of memory.
+However it is also subject to something called "Floating impercision" which leads to "Integer Overflow".

+Aka after a certain decimal place the computer does its best to replicate the actual numbers but because a float is stored as 32 bits aka 4 bytes of memory.
 The data type runs out of memory and becuase of how binary works, truncation happens.

 I learned all of this in Harvard's CS50 course, my notes on the subjects of
  <ul>